 - 15% are citizens from Low Capacity Countries**;

 - 80% are project holders (producers or filmmakers/producers);

 - 20% are professionals from the documentary industry

 Special attention is paid to the following criteria:

 - Quality of the project and its international potential;

 - Quality of the candidate and his/her track record;

 - Evaluation of language skills (English and French);

-Accommodations and travel costs for the three sessions are also at the expense of participants (estimated cost: an average of 1,000 € per session).
+- Accommodation and travel for the three sessions are at the expense of participants (estimated cost: 1,000 Euros per session).

 EURODOC allocates scholarships covering either the tuition fees and/or accommodation expenses.
 These scholarships are reserved in priority for participants from Low Capacity Countries**.
 We encourage all participants to apply for financial support with their national/regional funding bodies first.
 EURODOC is at their disposal to provide letters of reference to help participants apply for funding.